POSB Smart Buddy Review: How the Card and Watch Work

 Open your free Wise account now

-Next, make sure you have the money that you want to send in your GrabPay wallet.
-You can top it up right in the app with your debit card or PayNow.
+Next, make sure you have the money that you want to send to your GrabPay wallet.
+You can top it up right in the app with your debit card or PayNow².
 But there are limits to how much you can send, which is outlined later in the article.

 Once your recipient in the Philippines receives the money, they can either keep it in their Grab wallet to spend through Grab or they can move it over into their bank account locally.
-If they have a BDO bank account, the move from Grab to their bank account can usually be completed within 3 hours.
-But if you use a different bank, the money can be there in your bank account the same day if the transfer is done before 11am.
-If it is done after 11am, the account will be credited the next business day.¹
+If they have a bank account, the move from Grab to their account can usually be completed within 30 seconds.

-Just download the Grab app and you can begin the process to register with your SIngPass ID.
-Once you enter in the information with your SingPass, your identity and account will be verified in 24-72 hours.
+You can do this right from your phone.
+Simply download the Grab app, and you can begin the process to register with your SingPass ID.
+Once you enter in the information with your SingPass, your identity and account will be verified in around 1 business day³.

 If you don’t have SingPass, you can also fill out the signup form manually.
-You will still need to verify your identity by uploading a valid photo ID.
-The process to verify your identity will take a little more time than the 1-3 days above.²
+You will still need to verify your identity by uploading a valid photo ID⁴.

-Your recipient in the Philippines can then decide if they want to keep the money in Grab or move it over to their bank account.⁵
+Your recipient in the Philippines can then decide if they want to keep the money in Grab or move it over to their bank account.¹

 The easiest way to get a hold of Grab’s customer support is to go into the app and click on Help Centre.
 You can find the help you need or answer you are looking for within the Help Centre itself.
 And if not, you can scroll down to the Call Us button to speak to someone at Grab.